truschery/eimzo/README.md

   <hr />
 </div>

-A simple package for integration with the Eimzo API, providing the best experience for interacting with certificates, Pkcs7, and other plugins.
-[Eimzo](https://e-imzo.soliq.uz)
+A simple package for integration with the Eimzo API, providing the best experience for interacting with certificates, Pkcs7, and other plugins [Eimzo](https://e-imzo.soliq.uz)

 ## Features